sal55/langs/candm.md

 M's line comments start with "!", and have no such issues.

 **9** M no longer has block comments (they are relegated to the editor).
-C's /*...*/ block comments had their own problems: non-nested by missing out one */, they could unintentionallu comment out a whole block of code.
-And made things harder for a text editor as it would need to keep track block comments from 1000s of lines earlier in a file.
+C's /*...*/ block comments had their own problems: non-nested, by missing out one \*/, they could unintentionally comment out a whole block of code.
+And they make things harder for a text editor as it would need to keep track block comments from 1000s of lines earlier in a file.

 **10** M has binary literals written as 2x1011 (alternatively as 1011B).
 While mosy C compilers